Wenlinhan/wenlinhan.github.io/_pages/about.md

 She is an Award-Winning Researcher and Educator.

-Her research and teaching focus on the integration of artificial intelligence in education and the enhancement of cybersecurity measures across various domains.
+Her research and teaching focus on the integration of artificial intelligence in education and the enhancement of security measures across various domains.

 She is an IEEE senior member.